-- 159. In my opinion, I do not consider this a logical conclusion to draw, because the proposed development is in addition, not in substitution, to other growth areas.
-The fact that this other land is already zoned is not directly relevant, as those decisions were made prior to the NPS-UD, rather than post-dating that higher level policy document.
-In my view, there is now a higher level policy direction that must be considered and given effect to, and choosing to ignore or soften that based on prior existing development is not an available planning response.
-There is a need to complete a comparison to intensification opportunities closer to employment centres, such as within Christchurch City. - Ms White does not tie the requirement back to the NPS-UD requirement that such development contributes to well functioning environments, which at a minimum, support reductions in greenhouse gas emissions.
-No aspect of the proposal looks to achieve this requirement, in particular there is no quantification of this, nor any proposal to look at how reductions might be achieved.
-This is a significant issue for all of the private plan changes before Selwyn District Council, and one of the key objectives of the NPS-UD.70 I consider the current analysis of this issue to be inadequate (by both the applicant and the SDC reporting team), and it is difficult to understand how a conclusion can be reached that the proposal will contribute to a well-functioning urban environment71 in the absence of any robust evidence or analysis. - 161.
-Land identified for future development through Change 1 to the CRPS (i.e. planned development) has been considered through a detailed, comprehensive spatial planning exercise, which comprises multiple facets.
-While not all land within the existing GPAs and FDAs may deliver on every NPS-UD or CRPS policy now, it can be reasonably expected that this will occur as a result of the strategic planning and infrastructure that will 'unlock' that land for development (including public transport development).
-The distinction with PC71 is that it is unplanned, and should be required to demonstrate that it will support a reduction in greenhouse gases, which it has not.
+- 155. As I have outlined already, I do not consider PC72 achieves Policy 1(a) or (c), or that the request is currently or will be well-connected to or along transport corridors. - 156.
+I also consider that the reliance on private vehicle use for residents will inevitably prevent PC72 from supporting reductions in greenhouse gas emissions (which is required by Policy 1(e)). - 157.
+In the s42A Report, Mr Clease agrees that PC72 may not support reductions in greenhouse gases (primarily due to a reliance on private vehicles) but caveats this with a view that the same situation arises currently in relation to existing zoned land or land identified for future development elsewhere in Selwyn District.
+He also notes that Prebbleton is closer to Christchurch City relative to other growth options located in Selwyn District, and therefore arguably reduces the potential for greenhouse gas emissions relative to other growth options in Selwyn District.
+In my opinion, I do not consider this a logical conclusion to draw, because the proposed development is in addition, not in substitution, to other growth areas.
+The fact that this other land is already zoned is not directly relevant, as those decisions were made prior to the NPSUD, rather than post-dating that higher level policy document.
+In my view, there is a need to complete a comparison to intensification opportunities closer to employment centres, such as within Christchurch City. - Mr Clease does not tie the requirement back to the NPS-UD requirement that such development contributes to well functioning environments, which at a minimum, support reductions in greenhouse gas emissions.
+No aspect of the proposal looks to achieve this requirement, in particular there is no quantification of this, nor any proposal to look how reductions might be achieved.
+This is a significant issue for all of the private plan changes before Selwyn District Council, and one of the key objectives of the NPS-UD.
+I consider the current analysis of this issue to be inadequate (by both the applicant and SDC), and it is difficult to understand how a conclusion can be reached that the proposal will contribute to a well-functioning urban environment in the absence of any robust evidence or analysis.